Research in the Harrington lab focuses on mosquito vector ecology, biology, and behavior. Our goal is to understand basic (and often

 Biology and transmission potential of the Asian Tiger Mosquito.
 Ae. albopictus is becoming increasingly more important as a vector of arboviruses and is well established as a transmitter of dog heartworm in the US (Ledesma and Harrington 2011; Brown et al. 2012; Ledesma et al. in press).
 Ae. albopictus is highly invasive and the factors that drive their invasion and establishment in new regions is unclear.
 Recently, we published a review (Shragai et al. 2017) highlighting current knowledge about the transmission ecology of Ae. albopictus focusing on viral biology, historical routes of transmission and viral mechanisms that facilitate its rapid global invasion.

 We are currently investigating the ecology and overwintering biology of Ae. albopictus along the northern limit of its range in the Northeast USA.
 Studies are planned to investigate other aspects of the feeding behavior and movement.
-We have also demonstrated the vector competence of US Asian Tiger mosquitoes for emerging viruses, such as Chikungunya, and modelled potential outbreaks after introduction to the US (Ruiz-Moreno et al. 2012)
+We have also demonstrated the vector competence of US Asian Tiger mosquitoes for emerging viruses, such as Chikungunya, and modeled potential outbreaks after introduction to the US (Ruiz-Moreno et al. 2012)